 This introductory course is designed to allow students to develop a broad understanding of the energy industry including infrastructure, generation, transmission and distribution of nonrenewable, renewable, and inexhaustible energy sources.
 Energy sources will be researched to include the regional and global economic implications, environmental, and sustainability issues.
 Students will explore future trends of energy and power and, through research, students will develop an alternative energy system that will demonstrate their understanding of a unique approach to energy and power generation.
 Throughout the course, students can expect to work in collaborative groups to solve real-world energy problems, explore the possibilities of alternative energy sources, and be exposed to careers related to the development of innovative power, energy, and transportation technologies.

-There are only 33 spaces in this course.
+All parents of 7th grade students will receive information about this course before the end of March.
+There are only 33 spaces in this course, all of which require a teacher recommendation.
 If more than 33 students apply then students will be chosen based on a lottery.